anusha-765994/PF-lab3-26k-3030/README.md

 * python
 * c
 ##steps to be a good programmer
-1.practice daily
+1. practice daily
-2.sleep well
+2. sleep well
-use  git and github
+3. use  git and github
 ***this sentence is both bold and italized.***